 Group visits several West Africa Initiative partner villages

-For those who are used to traveling on paved, two-to-four lane roads, driving on unmaintained dirt roads can be a major reality check.
-But for the people living in the remote villages, this is daily life.
+For those who are used to traveling on paved, two- to four-lane roads, driving on unmaintained dirt roads can be a major reality check.
+But for the people living in the remote villages, this is their daily life.
 The best way to get from village to village is by motorbike.
-People walk for miles from village to marketplace and back in daylight and dark.
+People walk for miles from village to marketplace and back in daylight and darkness.
 It’s what they do.

-The delegation found villages in Liberia had made great progress in cooperation with the West Africa Initiative (WAI).
-Currently, there are 17 groups connected with WAI, serving approximately 4,000 direct beneficiaries.
-WAI, which was established in 2008, is helping communities become self sufficient through agriculture, business development and work toward common societal goals, not merely individuals or villages.
+West Africa Initiative (WAI).
+Currently, 17 groups connected with WAI serve approximately 4,000 direct beneficiaries.
+WAI, which was established in 2008, is helping communities become self-sufficient through agriculture and business development and work toward common societal goals, not merely individuals or villages.

 “People will come to us, seeking to join, but we may not always have the ability to help them,” said Daniel Nurpah, one of the village leaders.
-“All we can do at times is simply encourage them and many are following in our footprints, observing what we are doing and then putting that into practice in their own villages.”
+“All we can do at times is encourage them.
+Many are following in our footprints, observing what we are doing and then putting that into practice in their own villages.”

 Wellkerma, like many villages in Liberia, grows corn, peanuts and various fruits and vegetables.
 Many of the residents, through WAI training, have begun working in beekeeping.
 Some individuals have begun to profit from the work.

 The town of Ganta is believed by many to be the breadbasket of Liberia.
 The delegation visited a village that has seen growth in many areas thanks to the hard work of both men and women.

 “I am a widow with 11 children and I began working on my own garden from what I learned with the WAI training,” said Jannet Kollie.
 “We are able to eat from the garden and sell some of the vegetables for money.”